huggingface/blog/patchtsmixer.md

 `PatchTSMixer` is a lightweight time-series modeling approach based on the MLP-Mixer architecture.
 It is proposed in [TSMixer: Lightweight MLP-Mixer Model for Multivariate Time Series Forecasting](https://huggingface.co/papers/2306.09364) by IBM Research authors Vijay Ekambaram, Arindam Jati, Nam Nguyen, Phanwadee Sinthong and Jayant Kalagnanam.

-For effective mindshare and to promote opensourcing - IBM Research join hands with the HuggingFace team to opensource this model in HF.
+For effective mindshare and to promote open-sourcing - IBM Research joins hands with the HuggingFace team to release this model in the Transformers library.

 In the [HuggingFace implementation](https://huggingface.co/docs/transformers/main/en/model_doc/patchtsmixer), we provide PatchTSMixer’s capabilities to effortlessly facilitate lightweight mixing across patches, channels, and hidden features for effective multivariate time-series modeling.
 It also supports various attention mechanisms starting from simple gated attention to more complex self-attention blocks that can be customized accordingly.
 The model can be pretrained and subsequently used for various downstream tasks such as forecasting, classification, and regression.